RakhithJK/dbeaver-dbeaver-wiki/Data-transfer.md

 You can set constant values for the table column if there is no source column for it in the CSV.
 ![](images/dt/dt-import-mappings.png)

 5. Set options for loading data in the database.
-These options may affect performance:
+These options may affect the loading's performance:
 ![](images/dt/dt-options-load.png)

 About the replacing method option, you can [read here](Data-Import-and-Replace).